Volunteering to Learn – Nepal

 What We Provide

 You will be met outside the airport terminal by a VLN representative holding a placard with your name on it.
 The representative will take you to your guest house.
-Please provide us with your flight information as soon as possible so that a punctual pick-up can be arranged.
+Please provide us your flight information as soon as possible so that a punctual pick-up can be arranged.
 If you are planning to arrive by bus let us know when and what time you are arriving in Kathmandu.
 Just in case give us a call.

 Orientation and Training

 We offer 3 days to 5 days of orientation and training at our office, depending on the type of programs.
 These trainings help volunteers to understand our organization, various programs and opportunities, country, Nepali language and culture, safety measures, visa issues, dos and don’ts, etc. During the orientation and training period in Kathmandu, we arrange placements in local host families within walking distance of Thamel.
-This provides them with an introduction to Nepalese family, language and culture.
+This provides them an introduction to Nepalese family, language and culture.

 During the orientation and training period, you will be participating in: